automagica/automagica/docs/index.md

 # Getting started

-Refer to our [website](https://www.automagica.be) for more information, registered users can acces the [portal](https://portal.automagica.be).
+Refer to our [website](https://www.automagica.be) for more information, registered users can access the [portal](https://portal.automagica.be).
 More details also available on our [github](https://github.com/OakwoodAI/automagica).

 Alternatively you can use Automagica locally by starting your Python script with:
 ```